outcoldsolutions/splunk-app-boilerplate/README.md

 default user settings for admin user, like Dark mode for SPL editor (developers like dark themes)

-You can modify all the files or add new under `hack/splunk/etc`, every time when you run `make splunk-up` these files will be used for bootstrapping the Splunk instance.
-Changing files after `make splunk-up` does not have affect on already bootstrapped Splunk instance, you need tear it down first `make splunk-down` and bootstrap again `make splunk-up`.
+You can modify all the files or add new under `hack/splunk/etc`.
+When you run `make splunk-up` these files are used for bootstrapping the Splunk instance.
+Changing files after `make splunk-up` does not have effect on already bootstrapped Splunk instance, you need tear it down first `make splunk-down` and bootstrap again `make splunk-up`.